Top of page

 The DSI hosted a film screening of the film The R- Word followed by a discussion panel featuring Aimee Mepham, Associate Director of the Humanities Institute; Dr. Michael Shuman, Director of the Center for Learning, Access, and Student Success (CLASS); and Dr. Michaela Appeltova, Assistant Professor of History.

-Black Disability Poetics and Politics: A Conversation with Sami Schalk and Vilissa Thompson – click here for the event recording
+Spring 2023: Black Disability Poetics and Politics: A Conversation with Sami Schalk and Vilissa Thompson – click here for the event recording

 Tuesday, March 28, 2023 at 4:00pm